Loading NuWatt Energy...

 Wooster Square and parts of downtown New Haven fall within historic districts.
 The New Haven Historic District Commission reviews solar installations for visual impact.
 Low-profile black panels on rear-facing roofs are typically approved.
 Budget 2-4 extra weeks for review.

 New Haven is designated an economically distressed municipality by DECD.
+Multiple neighborhoods (Fair Haven, Dixwell, Newhallville, Hill) are CT DEEP-designated environmental justice communities.
 This unlocks the RRES income-qualified adder and ESS underserved community tier ($450/kWh vs standard $250/kWh).
-Fair Haven, Dixwell, and Newhallville residents benefit significantly from these enhanced incentives.

 Yale University and surrounding institutions create unique solar dynamics.
 Many properties near campus are renter-occupied, making community solar subscriptions (CT SCEF program) more practical than rooftop systems.
 Homeowners in East Rock and Westville see the strongest rooftop ROI.